Jennifer Evans Yankopolus

 Whether you are a first-time author, non-native English speaker, or busy professional, I approach every project as a concierge, learning your goals and crafting a plan to help you achieve them.
-I help you see your work from different angles to revel hidden possibilities so that when released into the world, your voice and ideas will resonate more strongly.
+I help you see your work from different angles to reveal hidden possibilities so that when released into the world, your ideas and voice will resonate more strongly.
 Fostering a supportive author-editor collaboration is central to my style.

 My experience includes books (both traditionally published and self-published), journals, newsletters, book proposals, reports, manuals, websites, blogs.
-I have also been successful helping non-academics who seek a contract with an academic press.
+I have also been successful helping non-academics secure a contract with an academic press.
 I welcome all skill and experience levels.

 Testimonial from a recent project: